Home | Send Feedback

 Published: 12.
 June 2019 • java, spring, javascript

-In most applications, that run on your computer, you find in a menu some information about the version of the application.
+In most applications that run on your computer, you can find information about the application's version in a menu, often in an "About" dialog.

 About dialog from Notepad++